5 recommended OTC drugs

 • Weight-bearing exercise (walking, dancing, tennis) 30-45 min/day.

-• Balance exercises (fall prevention).
+• Balance exercises (prevent falls).

-• Smoking cessation, limit alcohol.
+• Smoking cessation, alcohol limitation.

 • Adequate protein intake.